 But the existing white and black members who stayed were committed, even as pitched battles over segregation were being fought all over the US, to a vision of all people sharing in the life of Christ—to creating a multicultural congregation, to shaping worship and fellowship open to all, and to growing together in faith and understanding.
 In 1983, the congregation called Nibs Stroupe and Caroline Leach to lead in implementing this vision.

 Today, membership numbers around 300, and we continue to grow.
-Caroline and Nibs have both retired, and we are thriving under the energetic leadership of Interim Pastor Leigh Campbell-Taylor.
+Caroline and Nibs have both retired, and we are thriving under the energetic leadership of Interim Pastor Leigh Campbell-Taylor and Associate Pastor Heather Chase.
 Following the process of our denomination, the Presbyterian Church (USA), we are now discerning the person God is calling to serve as our next pastor.
 But our goal as a congregation remains unchanged: to create space for the Spirit in our hearts and in our life together, where there can be genuine dialog, mutual understanding, and acceptance of one another, sending us out into the world to proclaim a whole new reality centered in God’s revelation to us in Jesus Christ.

 A full account of our history can be found in O Lord, Hold Our Hands, by Nibs Stroupe and Caroline Leach.